Allegheny Front: Course

-South of the Potomac, in West Virginia, the Front continues through the Mount Storm area, then passes along the eastern edge of Dolly Sods, a wide plateau of Pottsville conglomerate bedrock at about 4000 ft elevation.
-From the Sods, the front continues southward as an increasingly steep escarpment west of the North Fork of the South Branch of the Potomac River, with the Roaring Plains continuing the high plateaus of the Dolly Sods area along the escarpment's crest.
+South of the Potomac in West Virginia, the front continues through the Mount Storm area, then passes along the eastern edge of Dolly Sods, a wide plateau of Pottsville conglomerate bedrock at about 4000 ft elevation.
+From the Sods, the front continues southward as an increasingly steep escarpment west of the North Fork of the South Branch Potomac River, with the Roaring Plains West Wilderness continuing the high plateaus of the Dolly Sods area along the escarpment's crest.
 The Allegheny Front's southern end is Mount Porte Crayon (4770 ft), after which the land drops steeply to Seneca Creek, west of Seneca Rocks.

-Escarpments southward
+Escarpments

-South of Mount Porte Crayon and Seneca Creek, the Appalachian Structural Front is less clearly unified.
+South of Mount Porte Crayon and Seneca Creek, the Appalachian structural front is less clearly unified.
 Pottsville-capped Spruce Mountain, south and east of Seneca Creek, continues the Allegheny Front's geology southward; this ridge reaches an elevation of 4863 ft at Spruce Knob, West Virginia's highest point.
 Similarly steep escarpments sharing much of the same geologic structure are also present nearby along the eastern slopes of Allegheny Mountain and Back Allegheny Mountain (along with the southern end of Shavers Mountain), but these mountains lack the Pottsville caps characteristic of the Allegheny Front.
 Allegheny Mountain's long, nearly level crest is generally about 4000 to 4200 ft in elevation, with Paddy Knob reaching 4477 ft.
 High points on Back Allegheny Mountain and adjacent Shavers Mountain include Gaudineer Knob (4432 ft) and Bald Knob (4842 ft); these two mountains form a part of the divide between the Monongahela River and New River portions of the Ohio River watershed.